 Remember to replace https://example.com with your own site URLs.
 Then save your changes.

-Now check your website again if the issue has been resolved.
+Now check your website again to see if the issue has been resolved.

 4. Check .htaccess File

 Sometimes .htaccess file causes this error.
-At first, connect your site with FTP and then navigate to the File manager.
-You will found your .htaccess file at the very beginning.
+First, connect your site with FTP and then navigate to the File Manager.
+You will find your .htaccess file at the very beginning.

-5. Preventing The Too Many Redirect In WordPress Issue
+5. Preventing The Too Many Redirects in WordPress Issue

-Hopefully, you have tried all of the mentions steps above.
-If that didn’t fix your problem then you should call your WordPress hosting company and make sure that your server is not causing this issue.
+Hopefully, you have tried all of the mentioned steps above.
+If that doesn’t fix your problem, then you should call your WordPress hosting company and make sure that your server is not causing this issue.
 Then will check and fix the problem with your website.

-I hope this guide helped you to fix the error too many redirects issue in WordPress.
+I hope this guide helped you to fix the error of too many redirects issue in WordPress.
 If you have any queries or need additional help, ask it in the comment box below.
-If you liked the post then don’t forget to share it with your friends.
+If you liked the post, then don’t forget to share it with your friends.